google/skywater-pdk/docs/rules/periphery-rules.rst

      -
      -
    * - :drc_rule:`(x.27)`
-     - If the sealring is present, then partnum is required.
-To exempt the requirement, place text.dg saying "partnum_not_necessary".\n"partnum*block" pcell should be used instead of "partnum*" pcells
+     - | If the sealring is present, then partnum is required.
+To exempt the requirement, place text.dg saying "partnum_not_necessary".
+       | "partnum*block" pcell should be used instead of "partnum*" pcells
      - :drc_flag:`RR`
      - N/A
    * - :drc_rule:`(x.28)`